yogeshvk1209/microservice_k8s/README.md

 Note: If using minikube, you may need to use `minikube service <service-name>` to access the services.

 ## Health Checks
 - FastAPI Service: `/health`
 - Flask Service: `/health`
 - HTTP Service: Serves static content only

 ## Service Information
 - FastAPI Service: `/info`
 - Flask Service: `/info`
 - HTTP Service: Static webpage with version information

+## License
+This project is licensed under the MIT License!!!
+Enjoy!!!